Nickel is added to copper in order to greatly improve its strength and corrosion resistance, as well as to create a new cupronickel alloy.

 Both alloys contain small additions of iron and manganese which are chosen to provide the best combination of resistance to flowing seawater plus overall corrosion.

-Copper-nickel alloys are used frequently for marine applications because of their excellent resistance to seawater corrosion, their high inherent low susceptibility to the attachment of marine organisms and ease of fabrication.
+Copper-nickel alloys are used frequently for marine applications, such as seawater piping, desalination plants, and powerplant cooling systems because of their excellent resistance to seawater corrosion, their high inherent low susceptibility to the attachment of marine organisms, and ease of fabrication.